jasonbot/tbxtopyt/README.md

 ## Instructions for Using (after downloading or building)

-3. Open the provided converttbx.pyt inside of ArcCatalog or Catalog View.
+1. Open the provided `converttbx.pyt` inside of ArcCatalog or Catalog View in ArcMap.
-4. Provide the existing .tbx file as input.
+2. Provide the existing .tbx file as input.
-5. Examine and refine the resulting .pyt file.
+3. Examine and refine the resulting `.pyt` file.

  [New to Github?
 Get started here.](https://github.com/)